Best Practice Naming Conventions for Email Marketers to stay organised

 • exit feelings

-Changing field names can be a really tricky job – especially because emails in campaigns and automations, and any integration tech, need to use the exact matching characters of the field’s name, so that they can find and use field values for an ActiveCampaign contact.
+Changing field names can be a really tricky job – especially because emails in campaigns and automations, and any integration tech, usually will need to use the exact matching characters of the field’s name, so that they can find and use field values for a contact.

-Know how to name ActiveCampaign emails Campaigns so you can find them easily and analyse email reports
+Know how to name email Campaigns so you can find them easily and analyse email reports

-Email names are neglected in most ActiveCampaign accounts, and you only realise you messed up when you go to reports and contact activity, and can’t find anything you need.
+Email names are neglected in most email marketing accounts, and you only realise you messed up when you go to reports and contact activity, and can’t find anything you need.

 Big time suck – and totally avoidable…